ken107/push-model/README.md

 ```

 ##### ACT
-Clients send an ACT message to the server to execute a controller action.
+Clients send an ACT message to the server to execute an action.
 The message must contain a _method_ string property, and an _args_ array property.
-The server shall invoke the specified controller method with the provided arguments.
+The server shall invoke the specified model method with the provided arguments.
 ```
 {
     cmd: "ACT",